 |NT||100% of capacity|

 |QLD||100% of capacity|

 *This should be used as a guide only.
 Please check official government resources for clarification on current restrictions.
-Initially, percentage of stadium capacities were used state-wide, however it's now common to have different percentages across venues, depending on their individual COVID-Safe plans.
+It's common to have different capacity restrictions across venues within a state, depending on their individual COVID-Safe plans.

 Sports & Competition Updates

 For round 12, the Dreamtime at the G match has been relocated from the MCG to Optus Stadium - other Victorian games are TBC.
 That follows various changes to round 11 fixtures including the Gold Coast Suns v Hawthorn moved from TIO Stadium to the SCG and Richmond v Adelaide moved from the MCG to Giants Stadium, while remaining games in Melbourne were played in front of empty stadiums.
 View the updated fixture for all changes..

 Game 1 of the State of Origin series has been relocated from the MCG to Queensland Country Bank Stadium in Townsville.

 Melbourne Storm's home game against the Titans has been relocated from AAMI Park to Sunshine Coast Stadium.